 When you execute the chkdsk command with option /f, it will find and repairs errors.
 If anything blocks it from repairing, you will receive this error message - chkdsk cannot open volume for direct access.
 When the error shows up for the first time, try to restart your PC.
-Then, read further and learn from the five advanced troubleshooting fixes.
+Then, read further and learn from the four advanced troubleshooting fixes.

 - #1.
-Recover data from corrupted drive
+Preparation: Recover data from corrupted drive

 - #2.
 Format corrupted drive

 - #3.
 Disable suspicious third-party application and service

 - #4.
 Run chkdsk in a Clean Boot environment

 Overview of 'chkdsk cannot open volume for direct access' Error

 The CHKDSK command can be used as a hard drive repair tool since it allows you to repair corrupted USB drive, external hard drive, or Micro SD card.
 But sometimes, when you use it to schedule a disk check, you may receive the 'cannot open the volume for direct access' error message.
 This issue may happen in Windows 10, 8, 7, Vista, XP, Server 2008, or any other Windows version and prevent you from fixing the corrupted devices.